 3. Drink Water After Every Bathroom Break You Take

 Thinking of getting up from your desk for a bathroom break?
 Guess what!
 It’s time to start linking that with drinking water.
 Since you’re already getting up, it’s advisable to stop by the kitchen or the water cooler to chug a glass of water.
 This will set up a great cycle for you.
 The more you drink water, the more you’ll be actually getting up to go to the bathroom.
 It’s a great way to create a loop where your body is enabled to keep hydrating.

 4. Eat Water-Rich Foods & Herbal Tea

 Eating water-rich food and drinking more herbal tea is actually a sneaky way to get more water in your system.
 It’s more like eating your H2O.
 Add fruits and veggies with higher water content to your daily routine.
 Some of your top picks must include cucumber, watermelon, grapes, citrus fruits, lettuce and so on.
 Also, tea is nothing but deliciously flavoured water.
-Make a habit of drinking herbal tea hot in the winters and ice it in the summers.
+Make a habit of drinking herbal tea hot in the winter and ice it in the summer.
 Make yourself some herbal tea during your office break or when at home.
 Remember that drinking tea has its own benefits, one of the most important being making you feel a lot calmer than usual.
 Form a tea habit and enjoy the process of hydration!

 5. Keep A Reusable Water Bottle Always In Front Of You